kushwahash/ABuildingProject/README.md

 6. Please note, I have not done any JavaScrpt validation till now on the forms.
 So the project can throw exception.
 Also, the search functionality work based on the name of the buildings.

 7. I will improve the project during the weekend.

+8. Worked more and improved the GUI.

+9. Added new table floor for adding functionality but Adding building Details is broken at this moment.